Programs and Activities

 Complete the entire online application uploading where indicated, all required documents listed above.

-The Max Berger Pre Law Unpaid Internship Stipend Program focuses on legal careers, and the program supports students who want to pursue a legal internship in an effort to make smart career and educational choices.
+The Max Berger Pre-Law Unpaid Internship Stipend Program focuses on legal careers, and the program supports students who want to pursue a legal internship in an effort to make smart career and educational choices.

 Benefits of the Program

-- An opportunity to gain legal experience at the college level
+- An opportunity to gain legal experience at the college level meant to build the applicant’s resume, enhance skill sets and understand if law school is right for them.

 Eligibility